PlasmaPy/plasmapy.github.io/web/pages/meetings/aps/62nd_dpp_mini_conf_followups.md

 <div style="height: 12px"><!-- Adding vertical whitespace --></div>

-In order to capitalize on the incredible information shared in this year's mini-conference, we plan to host two **post-meeting discussions**.
+In order to capitalize on the opportunities afforded by bringing together the diversity of speakers and attendees and perspectives during this year's mini-conference, we plan to host two **post-meeting discussions**.
 Here we can continue the discussion on fostering the open-source community, bringing in more members to our projects, organizing inter-project efforts, improving